-- Staff computers including staff level internet access, server access and access to MIS systems. - Some staff have access to MIS systems from home via a secure logon and keyfob.
-Staff laptops can also be used at home in accordance with the staff AUP. - Curriculum iPads for preparing and delivering pupil activities - Class cameras and other peripherals such as visualisers and Interactive Whiteboards
+- Staff computers including staff level internet access, server access and access to MIS systems. - Some staff have access to MIS systems from home via multi-factor authentication (MFA), a multi-step account login process that requires users to enter more information than just a password.
+Staff laptops can also be used at home in accordance with the ICT Acceptable Use Policy.

+- Curriculum iPads for preparing and delivering pupil activities - Class cameras and other peripherals such as visualisers and interactive whiteboards